 Title IV loan borrowers must also participate in Exit Counseling, which discusses your Rights and Responsibilities regarding your obligations towards repayment of your loans.
 It is strongly advised that borrowers create a budget.

 If you previously received Federal loans, you may request In-School Deferment on your repayment of those loans while in attendance at our school.
 Please contact either the servicer of your previous loan or the Financial Services office to obtain a form for the authorization of deferment.

 - PHYSICAL DEMANDS OF THE INDUSTRY & SAFETY REQUIREMENTS FOR THE PROFESSION

 VICI Beauty School feels that the students interested in pursuing a career in cosmetology, or a related field, should consider all aspects of such a decision.
-We will make every effort to reasonably accommodate for disabilities.
+We make every effort to reasonably accommodate disabilities.